JuliusPinsker/RAGForge/README.md

    - Stores all document embeddings in a structured format for fast retrieval.

 2. **Embedding Model**:
-   - Embeddings are generated using the `OllamaEmbedder` class, which leverages state-of-the-art models like `llama3.2`.
+   - Embeddings are generated using the `OllamaEmbedder` class from **PhiData**, which leverages state-of-the-art models like `llama3.2`.

 3. **Knowledge Base Integration**:
    - The application uses `AgentKnowledge`, a knowledge base class that connects to the vector database.